-The auditing fee for nonmatriculated students in 2001-2002 is \$100.
+The auditing fee for nonmatriculated students in 2003-2004 is \$150.
 No credit is earned; the audit is not recorded on a permanent record.
-An auditor should not expect to have papers and exams graded; therefore, auditing is seldom permitted in courses where the method of instruction involves significant individual attention and guidance.
+An auditor should not expect to have papers and exams graded; therefore, auditing is seldom permitted in courses where the method of instruction involves significant individual attention and guidance or extensive use of equipment.
 Matriculated Bates students may audit courses with prior permission of their advisor, the instructor of the course, and the registrar.
 An audited course may not be converted to a course taken for credit at a later date.
+Entry into courses is on a space-available basis.
+Auditing students may not enroll in Short Term units.